morpho-org/metamorpho/README.md

 The `feeRecipient` can then withdraw the accumulated fee at any time.

 The vault may be entitled to some rewards emitted on Morpho Blue markets the vault has supplied to.
-Those rewards can be transferred to the `rewardsRecipient`.
+Those rewards can be transferred to the `skimRecipient`.
 The vault's owner has the choice to distribute back these rewards to vault depositors however they want.
 For more information about this use case, see the [Rewards](#rewards) section.